datajoint/datajoint-elements/gh-pages/docs/description/event.md

 - **Trials** may occur within or extend to the intervals between **Blocks**.
 - An **Event** (represented with `e` above) is an optionally instantaneous occurrence during a **Session**.
   + Projects may differ in their need to record event duration (e.g., onset versus duration of subject behavior)
-  + **Events** may occur during other categories, or may be unpredictable responses during continuously recorded behavior.
+  + **Events** may occur during other categories, or during continuously recorded behavior.

 Features of Element Event include: